-World Testing results report(s).
-Health IT developers must submit one year of results to address the Real World Testing of eligible products as outlined in their previous year's Real World Testing plan(s).
+Under the ONC Health IT Certification Program (Certification Program), health IT developers are required to conduct Real World Testing of their certified health IT (45 CFR 170.405).
+Health IT developers must submit results annually to address the Real World Testing of eligible products as outlined in their previous year's Real World Testing plan(s).
 If adjustments to approaches are made throughout Real World Testing, the health IT developer should reflect these adjustments in their Real World Testing results report.
 ONC expects that the results report will include a list of these changes, the reasons for them, and how intended outcomes were more efficiently met as a result.